 Commercial & Financial Director

 John Cooper qualified as a chartered accountant with Ernst & Young in 1994 before joining Avis Europe as group financial accountant.
-He quickly progressing through the organisation to hold a number of key financial roles within Avis UK.
+He quickly progressed through the organisation to hold a number of key financial roles within Avis UK.
 He soon began working at board level within a newly acquired subsidiary in Greece and held two further overseas roles in Italy and Spain.
 John was also a member of the team who purchased the Budget Car Rental companies from administration and subsequently became their finance director in 2003.

 John joined McLaren Racing as finance director in January 2005 and has subsequently taken on more responsibility, becoming commercial & finance director in 2010.
 In his current position, he has fostered an increasingly active role in the development and direction of the team’s relationship with Honda.